-- The NRA is not in business to sell life insurance or any other form of insurance.
+- The NRA is not in business to sell insurance.
+They protect us from the gun grabbers!

-- A California insurance agency sells the life insurance, not the NRA.
+- An independent insurance agency based in California sells the life insurance not the NRA.

 How can you make sure you are getting the lowest rates possible?